modeverv/go-animecrawler/README.md

     }

 downloaddir : dir file to download
-dbfile : path to dbfile (not implemented)
+dbfile : path to dbfile
 title_regexp : fetch file only if title matches this regexp.